-After over a half century of use, the existing floating bridge is showing its age.
+After over a half century of use, the old SR 520 floating bridge was showing its age.
 The bridge's pontoons were vulnerable to windstorms and its support columns were vulnerable to earthquakes.

-Additionally, the existing bridge only has two lanes in each direction, no shoulders and no HOV lanes.
+Additionally, the old bridge only had two lanes in each direction, no shoulders and no HOV lanes.
 Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path provides greater reliability and more options to accommodate growth in the region.

-The bicycle/pedstrian path on the new bridge will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.
+The bicycle/pedestrian path on the new bridge will also connect to regional trails on either side of Lake Washington, creating additional recreation opportunities.

 The End Result

 - A safer structure that is resistant to windstorms up to 89 mph.

 - Two general-purpose lanes and one transit/HOV lane in each direction.